 The Fair Labor Association (FLA) announced today its Living Wages for All program was named a 2021 Classy Award Winner for Social Innovation.

-The Fair Labor Association (FLA) documents significant increases in net wages – ranging from 29 percent to 57 percent over a three-year period – in a new report released today (pdf).
-The increases allowed factory workers in China and Vietnam to earn a living wage without working overtime.
+Recently, the FLA published a report based on the organization’s living wage tools.
+The report, Reachng Living Wage for Garment Workers (pdf), documents significant increases in net wages – ranging from 29 percent to 57 percent over a three-year period – that allowed factory workers in China and Vietnam to earn a living wage without working overtime.